How to Hire Live Music for a Dinner Party (2026 Guide)

 Reading time — 3 minutes

-A more dramatic way of putting this is that music was performed in real-time for thousands of years and only recorded for 100 of them.
-When it boils down to it, music is essentially something that happens in the moment.
+A more dramatic way of putting this is that music was performed in real time for thousands of years and only recorded for the last hundred.
+When it boils down to it, music is essentially something that happens between people.

-We at FixTheMusic want to encourage those moments to happen more often, particularly in the home.
-It’s not as expensive as you might think, and it can elevate a simple drinks gathering amongst friends to a night to remember.
-If you upgrade a dinner party to include live music, the performance may even become the centrepiece of the evening that everyone remembers.
+At FixTheMusic, we want to encourage those moments to happen more often, particularly in the home, where live music can feel surprisingly magical.
+It’s not as expensive as you might think, and it can transform a simple drinks gathering into a night people talk about for years.

 Browse musicians